-Cordaid, REJA and YELI-Burundi will seek to ensure that 144 youth leaders (to be selected by the use of participative approach of implementing partners with the guidance of other stakeholders), with their collective large scope of interests and capacities, and their critical understanding of the needs of citizens across Burundi, drive the project.
+Cordaid, REJA and YELI-Burundi will seek to ensure that 144 youth leaders, with their collective large scope of interests and capacities, and their critical understanding of the needs of citizens across Burundi, drive the project.
 Actions implemented throughout the project will contribute globally not only to developing and reinforcing the capacities and competencies of these youth leaders, but also embedding them in institutional frameworks (that is, the existing networks of REJA and YELI-Burundi) that will channel and sustain their activities in a strategic manner, and ensure the strongest possible coordination with communities and local authorities.
 A focus on training-of-trainers and public communication skills will increase the probability of youth leaders not only mobilizing a broader cross-section of community members, including young women and men, but also exerting a demonstration effect in their communities, whereby others are inspired to adopt new attitudes and behaviours aligned with project aims (especially related to transformation of harmful gender norms).